-STUDY ABROAD OR DOMESTIC TRAVEL COURSES
+ARTICLE 26 STUDY ABROAD OR DOMESTIC TRAVEL COURSES

-- 1. Study abroad and domestic travel courses must be supported by the Dean, applied for via the Global Education Council, and approved by the Vice President for Academic Affairs/Provost.
+- 1. Study abroad and domestic travel courses must be supported by the Dean, applied for via the Global Education Council, and approved by the Provost.
 Travel must occur during non-teaching periods during the semester or session the course is offered (i.e., Spring break, mid-semester, Summer, as appropriate). - 2.
 Study abroad and domestic student travel courses shall be held to the same enrollment requirements as other courses offered by the College.
-The Vice President for Academic Affairs/Provost shall determine when and if a course shall be offered and/or cancelled. - 3.
+The Provost shall determine when and if a course shall be offered and/or cancelled. - 3.
 Study abroad and domestic travel courses may be taught as part of the Faculty member's regular teaching load or as an extra teaching assignment at the compensation rates established in Article 23 Wages.
-Faculty expenses shall be reimbursed in accordance with College policy and if approved by the Vice President for Academic Affairs/Provost.
+Faculty expenses shall be reimbursed in accordance with College policy and if approved by the Provost.
 No additional compensation will be granted to the Faculty member.

-DISCIPLINE
+ARTICLE 27 DISCIPLINE